 - Did you enter Canada as a…: Choose “Permanent Resident” as this question refers your date of landing, related to the document you are replacing.

-Part C – If You Entered Canada as a Permanent Resident Prior to 1973, Complete the Following Section
+Completing Part C of the IMM 5009 – If You Entered Canada as a Permanent Resident Prior to 1973, Complete the Following Section

 This section is not for most people so most people can leave it entirely blank of, if you prefer, type N/A in each field or draw a line through it if you are filling out the hard copy.